Arjunj99/4156-Team-Project-2025/README.md

 Then open a browser to:
 http://localhost:5173.

+You must also run <code>mvn spring-boot:run</code> which will start the client's backend.
+This is used for our demo-client specific log calls.

 Your client is now connected to the backend service and ready for E2E testing.

+Your client currently uses client id 516 found in line 4 of App.jsx.
+You will need to change this to your own client id if you are making your own client.

 ### How Multiple Client Instances Are Distinguished
 The service was explicitly designed to handle multiple simultaneous clients.